medialab/minet/docs/cli.md

   --mimetype-column MIMETYPE_COLUMN
                                 Name of the CSV column containing file mimetype.
                                 Defaults to `mimetype`.
+  -m, --module                  Whether given scraper is a python target to
+                                import.
   --plural-separator PLURAL_SEPARATOR
                                 Separator use to join lists of values when serializing to CSV.
 Defaults to `|`.